richlamdev/tf-github-admin/README.md

 export GITHUB_TOKEN="<your github api token>"

-## import-data.sh
+## import-data.py

-This script is located in github_scripts/.
-This is subject (likely) to move to i the root folder.
+This script is located at the root of the repo folder.

-import-data.sh scrapes from a Github organization to prepare for mass Terraform importation of present state deployed state.
+import-data.py scrapes from a Github organization to prepare for mass Terraform importation of present state deployed state.

-Execute ./import-data.sh to view options for data to scrape.
+Execute python3 import-data.py to view options for data to scrape.
-IE: memberships,teams, team-memberships, repositories, respository options etc.
+IE: members, teams, team-membership, repositories, respository options etc.

-Data output is exported to CSV and is located at the root folder.
+Data output is exported to JSON and is located at the root folder.
 This data is used by tf-import.sh for Terraform import.
 See following section.